caramelthunder88/se_project_spots/README.md

 ### GitHub Link

 The link to my project is @ git@github.com:caramelthunder88/se_project_spots.git it is made public on github.
-I am open to all advice on how to how improve this project so I can grow in anyway possible.
+The live link is https://caramelthunder88.github.io/se_project_spots/ I am open to all advice on how to how improve this project so I can grow in anyway possible.

 ### Link to screen recording